egorkaway/weather-hugo-parsa-forestry/content/posts/lunar-rainbow.md

 +++
 Did you know that apart from the usual rainbow, there is also a lunar one?

 Lunar (or night) rainbows are really rare.
-And the reason is an exact combination of obligatory factors that must coincide in order for a lunar rainbow to appear in the night sky.
+The reason is an exact combination of obligatory factors that must coincide in order for a lunar rainbow to appear in the night sky.

 What are these factors?